AiPoweredCompany/meeting-assistant/documentation/03_OLLAMA-PI-SETUP.md

 ---

 ### Questions
-- Do you want a different default model than `yarn-mistral:7b-128k`?
+- Do you want a different default model than `yarn-mistral:latest`?
 - Should the backend listen on another interface/port (e.g., accessible from other devices)?